 The Change In Customer Behaviour

-There were two kinds of people before the pandemic – those who preferred retail shopping and those who preferred online shopping.
+Before the pandemic, there were two kinds of people – those who preferred retail shopping and those who preferred online shopping.
 But the breakout of the pandemic has sort of turned retail shoppers into online shoppers by showing them it’s convenient and not as bad as they thought it would be.

 This is a paradigm shift in customer behavior, and this could be the basis of a new norm for tomorrow.
 And this is not a generic statement to support the ideology of an eCommerce website.
 Stats support this, too.[online shopping image]